Hess

 Nicely packaged, this classy Californian Chardonnay has a seductive,

-French oak is very much in the background.
-The palate is very rich and
+new French oak is very much in the background.
+The palate is very rich

-tropical fruit-driven with some spicy complexity.
-Highly concentrated but
+and tropical fruit-driven with some spicy complexity.
+Highly

 Wannop Wines) 08/02